-- Campaign Organizers (after this referred to as Organizers), along with members of the target community who are experts on the target community's needs (Key Community Members), such as Community Health Workers, assess the needs of their target community in relation to the goals the campaign seeks to accomplish.
-Key Community Members are necessary if the Organizers are not already part of the target community. - Based on the assessment, Organizers and Key Community Members define their campaign through choosing campaign objectives, channels, and strategies, and creating or editing materials. - As a campaign implementation strategy, Organizers and Key Community Members form partnerships with key members, groups, and organizations within the target community (known as Campaign Partners and after this referred to as Partners) to retain their participation in disseminating campaign materials. - As part of the implementation process, Organizers develop a set of Campaign Asks, which are specific activities Partners are asked to complete by Key Community Members as part of participating in the campaign.
-These Campaign Asks help to implement the campaign and achieve the campaign objectives and campaign/project goals. - Partners complete these Campaign Asks over a Campaign Timeline. - The Organizers and Campaign Experts support the efforts of their Partners and complete other tasks to support the campaign.
+- Campaign Organizers, along with members of the target community who are experts on the target community's needs (Key Community Members), such as Community Health Workers, assess the needs of their target community in relation to the goals the campaign seeks to accomplish.
+Key Community Members are necessary if the Campaign Organizers are not already part of the target community. - Based on the assessment, Campaign Organizers and Key Community Members define their campaign through choosing campaign objectives, channels, and strategies, and creating or editing materials. - As a campaign implementation strategy, Campaign Organizers and Key Community Members form partnerships with key members, groups, and organizations within the target community (known as Campaign Partners) to retain their participation in disseminating campaign materials. - As part of the implementation process, Campaign Organizers develop a set of Campaign Asks, which are specific activities Campaign Partners are asked to complete by Key Community Members as part of participating in the campaign.
+These Campaign Asks help to implement the campaign and achieve the campaign objectives and campaign/project goals. - Campaign Partners complete these Campaign Asks over a Campaign Timeline. - The Campaign Organizers and Campaign Experts support the efforts of their Campaign Partners and complete other tasks to support the campaign.